2016 ACC Coach of the Year

 FSU has played in the NCAA postseason every year under Alameda, and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
-Since Alameda has made Tallahassee her home, she has led the Seminoles to six ACC Championship game appearances in seven seasons, with titles in 2011, 2014 and 2015.
+Since Alameda has made Tallahassee her home, she has led the Seminoles to seven ACC Championship game appearances in eight seasons, with titles in 2011, 2014, 2015 and 2016.

 In 2016, Alameda led Florida State back to the WCWS, reaching the semifinals for the third time in school history and ending with a No. 4 national ranking, which tied for the highest final NFCA ranking ever for FSU.
 The Noles posted a 55-10 record, including 11 wins over ranked opponents.
 FSU defeated No. 2 Michigan (1-0) and No. 3 Auburn (4-3), marking the highest ranked wins at FSU under Alameda, and both coming away from Tallahassee as the Auburn win came on the road and the Michigan victory at the WCWS.

 The Noles finished 2016 with a 21-2 record in conference play and extended their ACC series unbeaten streak to 33, posting a 29-0-4 series record against conference opponents since 2012.
 No current Florida State player has ever lost a series to a conference opponent as the Noles have earned a record of 83-10 in their last 93 ACC regular season games.